suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 encrypt a CEK.
 This CEK is subsequently used to encrypt the firmware image.
 Hence, the plaintext passed to HPKE is the randomly generated CEK.
-The output of the HPKE SealBase function is therefore the encrypted CEK along with HPKE encapsulated key (i.e. the ephemeral ECDH public key).
+The output of the HPKE SealBase function is therefore the encrypted CEK along with HPKE encapsulated key (i.e., the ephemeral ECDH public key).

 Only the holder of recipient's private key can decapsulate the CEK to decrypt the firmware.
-Key generation in HPKE is influced by additional parameters, such as identity information.
+Key generation in HPKE is influenced by additional parameters, such as identity information.

-This approach allows all recipients to use the same CEK to encrypt the firmware image, in case there are multiple recipients, to fulfill a requirement for the efficient distribution of firmware images using a multicast or broadcast protocol.
+This approach allows all recipients to use the same CEK to decrypt the firmware image, in case there are multiple recipients, to fulfill a requirement for the efficient distribution of firmware images using a multicast or broadcast protocol.